tomveich/apps/physlink/privacy.md

 # Privacy policy

-This Privacy Policy ("Policy") describes the data practices of the Fidget App ("App," "We," "Us," or "Our").
+This Privacy Policy ("Policy") describes the data practices of the Physlink App ("App," "We," "Us," or "Our").

 Fidget is completely ad-free and respects your privacy.